decentralizedintelligencenetwork/doctelligence-org-website/README.md

 If you're interested in contributing, find out how to get involved and help improve [doctelligence.org](https://doctelligence.org).

-## Looking for the Doctelligence Network's Code?
+## Looking for the Doctelligence network's Code?

 If you're looking for the Doctelligence network itself, there isn't a single repository.
 Instead, Doctelligence has multiple protocol implementations written in different programming languages for security and diversity.